DumbDev69420/ScuffedGui/README.md

 ScuffedGui is an Graphical User Interface for D2D1 running on External Key Input Detections.

-Functionality: Checkboxes, Buttons, Sliderfloat (working kinda for now), an Menu which can be moved around with    i for left,  u for right, O = Down, P = Up
+Functionality: Checkboxes, Buttons, Sliderfloat (working kinda for now), Spacing, an Menu which can be moved around with    i for left,  u for right, O = Down, P = Up

 # Test file: